John O'Brian

 John O'Brian FRSC is an art historian, writer, and curator.
-He is best known for his books on modern art, including Clement Greenberg: The Collected Essays and Criticism, one of The New York Times “Notable Books of the Year” in 1986, and for his exhibitions on nuclear photography such as Camera Atomica, organized for the Art Gallery of Ontario in 2015.
+He is best known for his books on modern art, including Clement Greenberg: The Collected Essays and Criticism, one of The New York Times "Notable Books of the Year" in 1986, and for his exhibitions on nuclear photography such as Camera Atomica, organized for the Art Gallery of Ontario in 2015.
 Camera Atomica was the first comprehensive exhibition on postwar nuclear photography.
-From 1987-2017 he taught at the University of British Columbia, Vancouver, where he held the Brenda & David McLean Chair in Canadian Studies (2008-11) and was an associate of the Peter Wall Institute for Advanced Studies.
-O’Brian has been a critic of neoconservative policies since the start of the Culture Wars in the 1980s.
+From 1987 to 2017 he taught at the University of British Columbia, Vancouver, where he held the Brenda & David McLean Chair in Canadian Studies (2008-11) and was an associate of the Peter Wall Institute for Advanced Studies.
+O'Brian has been a critic of neoconservative policies since the start of the Culture Wars in the 1980s.
 He is a recipient of the Thakore Award in Human Rights and Peace Studies from Simon Fraser University.

 Early life and education

 O'Brian was born in 1944 to Canadian parents in Bath, England.
 His father was a career officer in the Royal Air Force.
 His only sibling, Peter, is a filmmaker and producer.
-In 1969 he married Helen Worts, with whom he has three children: Melanie O’Brian, Amy O’Brian Wang, and Meghan O’Brian Braunstein.
+In 1969 he married Helen Worts, with whom he has three children: Melanie O'Brian, Amy O'Brian Wang, and Meghan O'Brian Braunstein.
 He also has four grandchildren.
 He was educated at New Park School in St. Andrews, Fife, and Trinity College School in Port Hope, Ontario, before entering Trinity College at the University of Toronto, where he received an Honours B.A. in Political Science and Economics in 1966.
 At university, he played Varsity rugby.